herkkules/herkkules/README.md

 >  - **Elegant Function** is the goal of a collaborative and user-centric design process.
 Guided by purpose, simplicity, and practicality, my approach ensures affective user experiences that feel uncomplicated.

->  - **Maintainable software** is focused on simplifying until nothing more can be removed.
+>  - **Maintainable software** is built by simplifying until nothing more can be removed.
 Effective knowledge transfer ... on-/offboarding ... structure.

 ---